laravel/docs/queues.md

      */
     public function middleware()
     {
-        return [new WithoutOverlapping($this->order->id)];
+        return [new WithoutOverlapping($this->user->id)];
     }

 Any overlapping jobs will be released back to the queue.
-You may also specify the number of seconds that must elapse before the job will be attempted again:
+You may also specify the number of seconds that must elapse before the released job will be attempted again:

     /**
      * Get the middleware the job should pass through.